pacharanero/checktick/docs/user-management.md

 ## Permission matrix (summary)

 - Manage org members (add/update/remove): Organization admin only
-- Manage survey members (add/update/remove): Survey owner, organization admin (if the survey belongs to their org), or survey creator for that survey
+- Manage survey members (add/update/remove): **Organization surveys only** - Survey owner, organization admin (if the survey belongs to their org), or survey creator for that survey
 - View survey: Owner, org admin (if applicable), any survey member (creator/viewer)
+- **Individual users**: Cannot share surveys or manage survey members

 Guardrails:

 - Organization admins cannot remove themselves from their own admin role via the SSR UI or the API.
 Attempts are rejected.
+- Individual users (surveys without organization) cannot access user management endpoints or share their surveys.
 - SSR UI supports email-based lookup and creation for convenience.
 The API endpoints expect explicit user IDs for membership resources; scoped user creation endpoints exist to create a user in a given org or survey.

 ## SSR management pages

+**Note**: User management pages are only accessible for organization surveys.
+Individual users cannot share their surveys or access these pages.

 - Organisation hub: `/surveys/manage/users/`
   - Shows the single organisation you manage, all its users, and users grouped by surveys.